bartcode/sportpools-tennis/README.md

                         Path to file to import
   -c COUNT, --count COUNT, --player-count COUNT
                         Number of players to select
+  -l LOSER, --loser LOSER
+                        Selected loser
 ```

 ## Limitations
-- A loser should still be chosen by the player.
+- A loser should still be chosen by the player and can be passed as an argument to the script with `-l`.
+- The joker is eventually chosen manually, but a list of suggestions is created.
 - The number of available black points is 20 by default, but can be adjusted using the `-b` argument.
+  Do note it is automatically adjusted when you define your loser.